 King County is one of many sewage utilities across the nation under a consent decree with the EPA.
 These utilities are typically in older, larger cities in Northern or Midwestern states.
 Like Seattle, these cities manage part of their stormwater by sending it to a combined sewer system.
 During heavy rains, the pipes can fill up and overflow.

-Since 1979, King County has reduced its overflows by 90 percent.
+Since the 1960s King County has greatly reduced its CSOs’ volumes - from approximately 20 to 30 billion gallons per year to around 600 million gallons per year.
 The Protecting Our Waters projects will take care of the rest.